A lie is halfway round the world before the truth has got its boots on.

 Kelley defended her actions on the Free Kate Facebook group by claiming there was no court-ordered prohibition on contacting the victim that applied to her.

-It's helpful to remember that no evidence... no documentation, transcript or other verifiable record has been made public that contradicts anything in the statement by the victim's parents.
+It's helpful to remember that even now, still no evidence... no documentation, transcript or other verifiable record has been made public that contradicts anything in the statements by the victim's parents.
 All we have to go on is the account provided by the Hunt family, who have shown by their actions and words that they themselves are simply not credible, and we're just supposed to take them at the word when it comes to the light they wish to paint upon the Smiths.

-Kaitlyn Hunt was offered a plea deal by prosecutors to a lesser charge of child abuse, which carries a reduced sentence.
+Kaitlyn Hunt was offered the first plea deal by prosecutors to a lesser charge of child abuse, which carries a reduced sentence.
 The plea deal was declined on 5/24/13, Kate Hunt pleaded not guilty and the following statement was issued by her attorneys:

 This much is true: "If this case involved a boy and girl, there would be no media attention to this case."
 All of the media attention this case has received has been at the strong insistence of the Hunt family, based entirely on the fallacious account provided by them to frame this as a same-sex issue.